KonishchevDmitry/investments/README.md

 ### Configuration

 Create `~/.investments/config.yaml` configuration file ([example](config-example.yaml)).
-Don't forget to obtain API token for Finnhub (see the comments in example config).
+Don't forget to obtain API token for Finnhub and Twelve Data (see the comments in example config).

 ### Usage